 Synthesis . . .
 Meet the Owner

 Eldon left Ford for the Rocky Mountains of Colorado and to collaborate with an engineering research team in the development of a new line of mill discharge slurry pumps.
 Big stuff.
 (Slurry pumps are big centrifugal machines that pump rocks.)
-The blue one shown here is a first production unit made with a 10″ intake, and an 8″ pipe discharge.
+The blue pump here is a first production unit with a 10″ intake, and an 8″ pipe discharge.
 That machine, in steel of course, weighs enough to crush most pick-up trucks.

 The Birth of Synthesis

 In 1996 Eldon branched out as Synthesis Engineering Services, inc..
-Since then he has focused his engineering, artistic and creative talents on developing products and new technologies for customers.
+Since then he has focused his engineering, artistic and creative talents on developing products and new technologies for numerous customers.
 There is a great deal of satisfaction that comes from creating new products, with new technologies, then seeing them successful in the marketplace.
 There is also a great deal of satisfaction in having delighted customers.

 Engineering The Fun